Girckus/Java/Básico/README.md

 This folder serves as:

-- A structured introduction to Java for beginners
+- A structured introduction to concurrency and multithreading in Java.
-- A review and refresher on Java basics
+- A practical reference for understanding synchronization, executors, and locks.
-- A modular reference for educators, students, and developers
+- A set of modular examples for educators, students, and developers.

 ---

-> Learn Java by example — structured, up-to-date, and beginner-friendly.
+> Developed as part of personal studies on Java concurrency and multithreading.